mulugetam/VectorJavaFastPFOR/README.md

 Performance (using JMH)
 ----------------------
 The VectorFastPFOR algorithm compresses integers in blocks of 256 integers.
 The below jmh data compares the throughput of the vector implementation against the default (non-vectorized implementation).
-Overall, we see a gain ranging from 4x to 10x for the vector implementation.
+Overall, we see gains ranging from 4x to 10x for the vector implementation.

 ```
 Benchmark              bitWidth  Cnt   Score              Error                Err %  Units   Vector Speedup